flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateRecoveryPointLifecycle
-### <p>Sets the transition lifecycle of a recovery point.</p> <p>The lifecycle defines when a protected resource is transitioned to cold storage and when it expires.
+<blockquote><p>Sets the transition lifecycle of a recovery point.</p> <p>The lifecycle defines when a protected resource is transitioned to cold storage and when it expires.
 AWS Backup transitions and expires backups automatically according to the lifecycle that you define. </p> <p>Backups transitioned to cold storage must be stored in cold storage for a minimum of 90 days.
 Therefore, the "expire after days" setting must be 90 days greater than the "transition to cold after days" setting.
-The "transition to cold after days" setting cannot be changed after a backup has been transitioned to cold. </p>
+The "transition to cold after days" setting cannot be changed after a backup has been transitioned to cold. </p></blockquote>

 #### Input Parameters
 * `backupVaultName` - _required_